seekwhencer/dns-tier/README.md

 - sharing internet
 - check dhcp leases
 - check wifi clients (`arp-scan`)

-## Working on:
+- reverse proxy
-- managing ip4 forward
+- mapping local app from port to hostname or local subdomain

-- managing `/etc/resolv.conf`
+## Configuration

 This opens a wifi access point with the given configuration.
-To modify the configuration, go into the folder `storage/presets/default` and edit manually the stored `json` files.
+- To modify the configuration, go into the folder `storage/presets/default` and edit manually the stored `json` files.
-But: later these files will be modified by the app.
+- But: later these files will be modified by the app.

-To change the super global configuration, edit the files from the `config/` folder.
+- To change the super global configuration, edit the files from the `config/` folder.

-To change the environment, edit `config/app.json`.
+- To change the environment, edit `config/app.json`.